 When finally removed, the detached joint will take root and begin a new colony.
 And it is a strategy that the teddy-bear cholla has evolved to rely on.
 While it does develop springtime flowers, the yellow-green blossoms produce fruit whose seeds are usually sterile.
 And so the vegetative arms are designed to detach so easily that even a strong wind can send the small segments tumbling.
 Asexually reproducing in this way, these cholla populations can become dense forests, sometimes composed of individuals that are in fact a single clonal plant, all grown from fallen, rooted branches.

 As part of the desert ecology, teddy-bear cholla plants are popular nesting sites for birds.
 Desert pack-rats also collect the fallen cholla arms, carrying them back to their nest sites to build a threatening pile and discourage potential predators.

 Opuntia bigelovii grow in the Mojave and Sonoran Deserts, on valley floors and desert hillsides.
-The Joshua Tree National Park, in Southern California, also hosts a lovely Cholla Cactus Garden, complete with a quarter mile walkway through the congregation.
+Joshua Tree National Park in Southern California also hosts a lovely Cholla Cactus Garden, complete with a quarter-mile walkway through the congregation.

 Anna Laurent is a writer and producer of educational botanical media.
-Photographs from her forthcoming field guide to Los Angeles are available for exhibition and purchase at the author's shop.
+Her photographs are available for exhibition and purchase at her shop.